asimba/pybpgviewer/README.md

 * thumbnails preview in Nautilus/Thunar (Ubuntu/Xubuntu 12.04/14.04 only)
 * thumbnails preview in Dolphin (KDE 4) (Kubuntu 14.04) (don't forget to turn on BPG preview in Dolphin settings after package installation)
 * thumbnails preview in Windows Explorer (for Windows Vista or higher)

+_Ubuntu/Xubuntu 16.04 Notes:_
+* You may need to run "sudo apt-get -f install" after package installation.

 _Linux Mint "Rafaela" (Mate) Notes:_
 * To enable image thumbnail preview in Thunar you must install additionally thumbler (D-Bus thumbnailing service) and restart Thunar.